miketuskey/ReGex/REGEX Project/Regex Presentation.md

 ## Methods of Regex in UiPath

+---

 ## Matches
 - Searches an input string for all occurrences and return all the sucessful matches
 - Out datatype:
     - System.Collections.Generic.IEnumerable<System.TextRegularExpressions.Match>
-- Matching can be as used to look up words, emails, url, digtis and other specific sets of data that you are looking for in a file.
+- Matching can be as used to look up words, emails, url, digits, and other specific sets of data that you are looking for in a file.

 - Types of programs used in the Matches activity